watsonwork/watsonwork-developer-docs/guides/V1_get_moments.md

       x-graphql-view: BETA

 This is a sample GraphQL query to get moments in a space.
-Be sure to switch "space-id" to the actual id you're curious about.
+Be sure to switch "space-id" to the actual id you’re curious about.

 Additional optional parameters may be included as follows:
 - `oldestTimestamp`: The minimum start time of moments.